 SDSU LaTeX Template

-The LaTeX template complies with the format requirements contained in the DTM.
+The LaTeX template complies with the SDSU formatting requirements.
 The template can be found on the Math Department Resources web page, follow the link below.
 A good third-party resource on using LaTeX is the LaTeX Wikibook.
 Students using MS Word to produce their thesis, should use the sample thesis-long version as their department style guide.